Does your project require geosynthetic seaming or welding? The decision to use a seam is based on the following:

 Ultimately, soil CBR will determine if overlapping or sewing is the correct option.
 AASHTO offers these general guidelines for sewing versus overlapping:

 Soil CBR > 3 Minimum overlaps of 0.3 - 0.45 meters

 Soil CBR 1-3 Minimum overlaps of 0.6 - 1.00 meters

 Types of Seams

 Geotextiles can be seamed on-site with hand held machines.
 Most field-sewn seams are prayer seams, formed by placing two sections of geotextile together and joining them with one or more rows of stitching.
 The prayer seam is the easiest to make and is commonly used for seam strengths of 42 kN/m (240 lb/in) or less.
 The J and butterfly seams are more difficult to make and are used to develop higher seam strengths.
-The J-Seam is made by placing two sections of geotextile together and then folding them over (see illustration on left).
+The J-Seam is made by placing two sections of geotextile together and then folding them over (see illustration on right).

 Seam type can also be defined by the number of rows of stitching.
 Typically, one or two rows of stitching are used.
 Hand held sewing machines sew only a single row of stitches.
 It is difficult to hand-sew two parallel rows of stitches.
 In this case, a second row of stitching is really nothing more than a safety mechanism.
 More sophisticated equipment used in shops can result in significantly higher seam strengths than those made by hand held machines in the field.
 When on-site fabrication is not an option, US Fabrics offers in-house geotextile seaming.